nair-rah/learn-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Learning Angular

+Interpolation -> when you try to interpolate a typescript property into html to display it.
+Should not be used while property binding
+Property Binding -> when you bind a property of an html element to the value of a variable in typescript

+# Bindable Properties and Events
+How do you know to which Properties or Events of HTML Elements you may bind?
+You can basically bind to all Properties and Events - a good idea is to console.log()  the element you're interested in to see which properties and events it offers.

+For events, you don't bind to onclick but only to click (=> (click)).

+The MDN (Mozilla Developer Network) offers nice lists of all properties and events of the element you're interested in.
+Googling for YOUR_ELEMENT properties  or YOUR_ELEMENT events  should yield nice results.

+For Two-Way-Binding to work, you need to enable the ngModel  directive.
+This is done by adding the FormsModule  to the imports[]  array in the AppModule.

+You then also need to add the import from `@angular/forms`  in the `app.module.ts` file:

+`import { FormsModule } from '@angular/forms'`;

+# Directives
+1. **Structural Directives**: Change structure of the DOM by dynamicaly inserting or removing elements from the DOM on the fly, based on conditions. eg: *ngIf directive
+2. **Attribute Directives**: These change the attributes of the elements, on which they were placed.
+They never modify the DOM. eg: `ngStyle,ngClass`